-That’s when it becomes a stressful time, when you are constantly worrying about money.
+That’s when it becomes a stressful time, when you are constantly worrying about money, your Christmas budget and the gift ideas that will blow a hole in it.

 I hate it when people feel they must spend a certain amount of money on Christmas, just because everyone else is.

 You are not everyone else.
 If you don’t want to put Christmas on your credit card like others, then don’t.

-I know you don’t want your family to think you are cheap but there is a world of difference between frugal and cheap and I should know!
+I know you don’t want your friends and family to think you are cheap but there is a world of difference between having a Christmas budget you stick to and being cheap, and I should know!

 You can do Christmas on a budget, any budget, when you know how.

-When you are looking at how you can do Christmas cheaply then you don’t want to be looking at what you think everyone else does.
+When you are looking for tips on how to have an affordable Christmas then you don’t want to be looking at what you think everyone else does.

-Be proud to have a Christmas budget that you stick to, one that doesn’t take you until March to pay off.
+Be proud to have a Christmas budget that is affordable, one that doesn’t take you until March to pay off the credit card debt you built up to pay for all the gifts.

 (This post contains affiliate links.
 If you click on a link and make a purchase, I may make a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 You can read more here)

 How To Do Christmas on the Cheap

-Cheap Christmas gifts help of course but they are not the only answer when you want to get Christmas on a reasonable or small budget.
+Cheap Christmas gifts help of course but they are not the only answer when you need to do Christmas on a budget.